annamalai-sam/lab-works/MySQL/lab_works/Freshschools.md

 | 12  | Kasi | kasi@Freshschools.com | 9876543210 | Kasi@2004 | M      | NULL | 2022-03-02 12:17:32 | 12  | 12         | 2     | INACTIVE |

 1 row in set (0.01 sec)

+## Feature 16: Find Students who has not enrolled in a class Using Subquery ( multiple row subquery )

+## Feature 17: Display all students name with class - include both enrolled and not enrolled